Farama-Foundation/PettingZoo/docs/api.md

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.

 `dones`: A dict of the done state of every current agent at the time called, keyed by name. `last()` accesses this attribute.
+Note that agents can be added or removed from this dict.
 The returned dict looks like:

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`

 `infos`: A dict of info for each current agent, keyed by name.
-Each agent's info is also a dict. `last()` accesses this attribute.
+Each agent's info is also a dict.
+Note that agents can be added or removed from this attribute. `last()` accesses this attribute.
 The returned dict looks like:

 `infos = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`

-`observe(agent)`: Returns the observation an agent currently can make.
+`observe(agent)`: Returns the observation an agent currently can make. `last()` calls this function.

 `rewards`: A dict of the rewards of every current agent at the time called, keyed by name.
-Rewards the instantaneous reward generated after the last step.  `last()` does not directly access this attribute, rather it access a hidden attribute which tracks the cumulative reward.
+Rewards the instantaneous reward generated after the last step.
+Note that agents can be added or removed from this attribute. `last()` does not directly access this attribute, rather it access a hidden attribute which tracks the cumulative reward.
 The rewards structure looks like:

 `{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`